adch99/scidvspc-modern/doc/TenMinToScidvsPC.md

 Most of these can be done using a simple tree window.
 We download a large collection of our games from a website in PGN or if they were played over the board, then we can add them by hand.
+If you are feeling too lazy to download it, then you can use the PGN file that we just used.
+But a database with a single game isn't very useful.
 In any case, we create a new database from File > New Database.
 Give it an appropriate name and location.
 Now open the PGN file from File > Open.
 Open the game list window from Windows > Game List.
 At the bottom, we see three boxes: Clipbase, the PGN file and the newly created Database.
 Drag and drop the PGN box onto the Database